artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 ## Exercise 1
-Copy in Ripes the following program:
+Use the program from the previous section:

 ```
 #define N 4